-As a company we have been monitoring the data from hundreds of events that have been postponed or cancelled and how our clients can best utilise this data, growing their databases and not missing out on the spend they have committed to media so far.
+As a company we have been monitoring the data from hundreds of events that have been postponed or cancelled and how our clients can best utilise this data, growing their databases and not missing out on the spend they have committed to event marketing campaigns so far.

 What have we seen so far?